ken437/TOP500-machine-learning/README.md

 Examples of Using ``ToAResultsReplicator.py`` and ``ToPResultsReplicator.py``
 -----------------------------------------------------------------------------

-The file ``example_usage.py`` contains examples of how to use the functions in the two replicator files.
+The file ``example_usage.py`` contains examples of how to use the functions in these two files.
 When running the script with ``python3 example_usage.py``, the program will print a message describing which of the experimental results it is going to calculate, and then it will calculate that result, printing the result to standard output.
 For example:

 ```
 Finding train-on-all avg. validation phase scores with a KNeighborsRegressor with p = 1, scaled with MinMaxScaler, predicting Log(Efficiency)
 Avg.
 R^2 Score: 0.704, Std.
 R^2 Score: 0.079
 ```

+This will be repeated for many different experimental results.

-If the script is run on a system without the proper accelerators, the following Tensorflow warning messages may appear:
+If the script is run on a system without the proper accelerators, Tensorflow warning messages such as the following may appear:

 ```
 2020-09-14 07:58:35.982993: W tensorflow/stream_executor/platform/default/dso_loader.cc:59] Could not load dynamic library 'libcudart.so.10.1'; dlerror: libcudart.so.10.1: cannot open shared object file: No such file or directory